 - Desert notes for service dog handlers:

-- Pack water for yourself and your service dog, as there are no water sources on trails.
+- Pack water for yourself and your service dog, as there are no water sources here.

 - Booties are recommended for hot surfaces to avoid paw injuries.
 Pavement temperatures in the summer are hot enough to burn paws.
 Check paws for burrs and cactus spines.